-A former graduate student who chooses to seek readmission after being dismissed from the University for any reason, or who chooses to seek readmission after withdrawing from the University for any length of time, must submit an application for readmission no later than one month prior to the beginning of the term.
+A former graduate student who chooses to seek readmission after being dismissed from the University for any reason, or who chooses to seek readmission after withdrawing from the University for any length of time, must submit an application for readmission no later than three months prior to the beginning of the term.
 Official transcripts from any colleges or universities attended during the time since the student last attended Trinity University must be submitted as part of the application for readmission.
 No new application fee is required.

 If a department denies an application for readmission, the student may appeal to the Commission on Graduate Studies.
 The Commission may choose to gather evidence and to interview any parties whom the Commission deems relevant.
 The Commission may decide to uphold or to overturn the department’s decision, and the Commission’s decision shall be final.

 Each student must secure from the Office of the Registrar an application for graduation.
-The student is responsible for returning the graduation application on or before the date listed in the calendar.
+The student is responsible for returning the graduation application on or before the date listed in the academic calendar.

 A degree candidate must be registered in the semester or summer term in which the degree will be awarded.
-If the student is not registered for credit or thesis extension, the student will register for SPCL 6099.
+If the student is not registered for credit or thesis extension, the student will register for SPCL-6099.

 A graduate student taking at least 9 semester hours of graduate work per semester is considered a full-time student.
 The maximum load during the summer session is 9 semester hours.
 A graduate student registered for thesis credit, required internship, or residency is also considered a full-time student without regard to the number of credit hours.
 The first semester of thesis extension will be considered full-time enrollment, but subsequent semesters of thesis extension will be considered as less than one-quarter time.